leostat/Necurity.co.uk/netsec/_posts/2015-03-13-crest_cpsa_exam.md

 </td>

 <td>
 Dont let the title fool you, this is about reading logs, PCAPS and knowing how to use strings and hexdump.
+Can you read the reports from Linux and Windows and can you understand what the reports are telling you?
 </td>
 </tr>